Primary Sources

 - Local Catalog (OU)Many books and other materials in the catalog may be primary sources.
 Trying using these keywords with your topic to search for them: correspondence, diaries, interviews, papers, personal narratives.
 For example, click here to see results of a search on those keywords and the name Henry VIII.
 (Please note that the catalog also contains secondary sources.)

-- Making of the Modern World: The Goldsmiths'-Kress Collection of Economic Literature (1450-1850; Gale)Full text of books, serials, pamphlets, and more.
+- Making of the Modern World (1450-1850; Gale)(The Goldsmiths'-Kress Collection of Economic Literature.)
+Books, serials, pamphlets, and more.

 - Nineteenth Century British Pamphlets (1545-1900; JSTOR)Nearly 26,000 pamphlets.
 Collections include Cowen Tracts (1603-1898), Earl Grey Pamphlets Collection (1800-1900), Foreign and Commonwealth Office Collection (1545-1900), Hume Tracts (1769-1890), Knowsley Pamphlet Collection (1792-1868), Selections – University of Manchester British Political Pamphlets Collection (1799-1900), Selections – London School of Economics and Political Science (1800-1899), Selections – University of Bristol (1800-1899), and Wilson Anti-Slavery Collection (1761-1900).